Pool Demolition & Removal in Palm Beach County, Florida

 Frequently Asked Questions

-What happens to pool debris?
 We haul all materials off-site to approved facilities.
 Concrete often goes to recycling centers.
 Equipment and non-recyclable materials go to proper disposal facilities.
 Absolutely nothing gets buried on your property.

-Can I build over the former pool area?
 Yes.
 Our complete removal with proper engineered fill and compaction creates stable ground suitable for future construction—additions, structures, driveways, or anything else you might plan.

-Will removing my pool affect property value?
 Impact varies by market.
 Some buyers view pools as assets, others as liabilities.
 In Palm Beach County’s current market, usable yard space often appeals to families.
 Complete professional removal won’t hurt value and may help.

 Related Services